American Airlines temporarily suspending service at Huntington Tri-State Airport

-American Airlines is temporarily suspending service at the Huntington Tri-State Airport, according to the airport’s director.
+CEREDO — American Airlines will temporarily suspend service at Huntington Tri-State Airport, according to the airport’s director.

 “We received notification from American Airlines officials later yesterday that they are forced to temporarily suspend service at the Huntington Tri-State Airport and 14 other markets from Oct.
 7 through Nov.
 3,” airport director Brent Brown said Thursday.

-The other airports are Del Rio, Texas; Dubuque and Sioux City, Iowa; Florence, South Carolina; Pitt-Greenville, North Carolina; Joplin, Missouri; Kalamazoo/Battle Creek, Michigan; Lake Charles, Louisiana; New Haven, Connecticut; New Windsor, New York; Rosewell, New Mexico; Springfield, Illinois; Stillwater, Oklahoma and Williamsport, Pennsylvania.
+The other airports are Del Rio, Texas; Dubuque and Sioux City, Iowa; Florence, South Carolina; Pitt-Greenville, North Carolina; Joplin, Missouri; Kalamazoo/Battle Creek, Michigan; Lake Charles, Louisiana; New Haven, Connecticut; New Windsor, New York; Roswell, New Mexico; Springfield, Illinois; Stillwater, Oklahoma; and Williamsport, Pennsylvania.

 Brown says American Airlines cited a few reasons for this decision.